 EDWARD GILON, Chairman, PATRICK M. HAVERTY, CHAS.
-E. WENDT, VAN BRUGH LIVINGSTON,
+E. WENDT, VAN BRUGH LIVINGSTON, B. ard of Assessors.

-Office of the Board of Assessors, No. 111⁄2 City Hall, New York, December 3, 1885.
+Office of the Board of Assessors, No. 1112 City Hall, New York, December 3, 1885.

-PUBLIC NOTICE IS HEREBY GIVEN TO THE Owner or owners, occupant or occupants of all houses and lots, improved or unimproved lands affected thereby, that the following assessments have been completed and are lodged in the office of the Board of Assessors, for examination by all persons interested, viz.:
+PUBLIC NOTICE IS HEREBY GIVEN TO THE owner or owners, occupant or occupants of all houses and lots, improved or unimproved lands affected thereby, that the following assessments have been completed and are lodged in the office of the Board of Assessors, for examination by all persons interested, viz.;

-List 2116, No. t.
-Regulating, grading, setting curb-stones and flagging in One Hundred and Forty-first street, from St. Nicholas to Teuth avenue.
+List 2116, No. 1.
+Regulating, grading, setting curb-stones and flagging in One Hundred and Forty-first street, from St. Nicholas to Tenth avenue.

-List 2444.
-No. 2.
-Alterations and improvement to sewer in Fifty-seventh street, from a point 220 feet west of Madison avenue to present sewer east of Fifth avenue.
-List 2444.
-No. 3.
-Sewer in One Hundred and Twen-tieth street, between Eighth and Ninth avenues.
+List 2724, No. 2 Alterations and improvement to sever in Fifty-seventh street, from a point 220 feet west of Madison avenue to present sewer east of Fifth avenue.
+List 2144, No. 3.
+Sewer in One Hundred and Twentieth street, between Eighth and Ninth avenues.

 List 2155, No. 4.
-Alteration and improvement to sewer in Betiume street, between Washington street and Hudson river.
+Alteration and improvement to sewer Bethune street, between Washington street and

-List 2170, No. 5.
-Sower in One Hundred and Thirty-purth street, between Seventh avenue and summit west
+List 2150, No. 5.
+Sewer in One Hundred and Thirty-ourth street, between Seventh avenue and summit west of Seventh avenue.